 First, recognize that what you’re feeling has been felt by everyone that ever faced greatness.
 What you’re feeling has been felt by everyone that chose to step up, to stand out, to change their life, and to change the world.
 You’re not alone and you’re not weak.
 You’re human.

 But that fear… that fear will sharpen you.
 It will hone your focus and sharpen your senses.
 It’ll bring out the best in you in the same way that it threatens to bring out the worst in you.
 It’s polarizing in that way.
-Most importantly, when you choose to take that step, to show up in life, and show up day after day to make that dream a reality… that will give you strength that few ever experience.
+Most importantly, when you choose to take that step, to show up in life, and show up day after day to make that dream a reality… you will discover a strength that few ever experience.

 Each of us wake up every day and make a decision.
 We decide who we’re going to be for that day; and the decision we make most often becomes our legacy.
 So the question is, who are you going to wake up and be today?
 Are you going to be the old you, or the new?
 Are you going to continue to subscribe to the path you’re on, or are you going to figure out the critical next step, face that fear, and take it?